Gas vs Electric Tankless Water Heater: Which is Better?

 Condensing heaters, like the Rinnai RU199iN, still require vents, but these devices keep the hot gasses inside and use a special heat exchanger to cool the gasses to around 100 degrees.
 You can then vent these much cooler gasses through a PVC pipe or something similar.
 Because the hot gasses stay inside the device, the efficiency rating becomes much higher and, in some situations, can rival the electric tankless heater.
 However, the specialized heat exchange often raises the cost of these devices quite a bit.

-No matter which type of gas heater you choose to purchase, you can expect a unit that delivers plenty of hot water in an instant.
-Gaas can produce much more hot water than an electric heater, and large families that use a lot of hot water will benefit from gas heaters as will commercial environments where running out of hot water is not an option.
-In some cases, you can even have hot water when the power goes out.
-Gas-powered heaters are usually cheaper to operate than electric despite the wild fluctuations in fuel price and the relative stability of electricity.
+Regardless of the type of gas heater you purchase, you can expect a unit that delivers plenty of hot water instantly.
+Gas can produce much hotter water than an electric heater, and large families that use a lot of hot water will benefit from gas heaters, as will commercial environments where running out of hot water is not an option.
+Sometimes, you can even have hot water when the power goes out.
+Gas-powered heaters are usually cheaper to operate than electric ones despite the wild fluctuations in fuel price and the relative stability of electricity.

 Though the gas tankless water heater has an expected lifespan of 20 years, it will require vigilant maintenance to realize it.
 These devices require annual inspections by a professional, and they are prone to mineral build-up requiring regular manual flushing.

-When choosing a tankless water heater, the amount of hot water you need is the biggest factor.
-If you need continuous hot water, you will have to go with gas.
-Otherwise, electricity is probably a cheaper, more reliable way to go.
-Electricity is more expensive than gas, but the efficiency and lack of required maintenance offset the cost.
-It also lasts a lot longer.
+When choosing a tankless water heater, the amount of hot water you need is the most significant factor.
+If you need continuous hot water, you should purchase a gas heater.
+Electric heaters are more expensive than gas models, but the efficiency and lack of required maintenance offset the cost.
+They also last a lot longer than gas heaters.

-We hope you have enjoyed our look into the difference between electric and gas heaters, and we have helped you pick a type that’s right for you.
+We hope you have enjoyed our look into the difference between electric and gas heaters and can determine which type is right for you.
 If you think it can help someone else, please share this guide to the difference between gas and electric heaters on Facebook and Twitter.

 Featured Image Credit: Water Heaters (Image Credit: Behrat, Wikimedia Commons CC BY-SA 3.0)